ebramk12/digital-disbursements/docs/getting-started/setup-tenant/setup-tenant.md

 * Your Github repoistory cloned
 * Your tenant config files have been edited
 * Stoplight is connected to the repoistory
-* You have an API specification file and markdown files edited
+* You have an API specification file and markdown files edited.
+Test

 ___